esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 ### Handlebars precompiling

-Well, here Browserify had nothing to offer out of the box, but I took it as an opportunity to get my self familiar the Browserify transform plugin API and about an hour later had it working:
+Well, here Browserify had nothing to offer out of the box but I took it as an opportunity to get my self familiar the Browserify transform plugin API and about an hour later had it working: